Should Type Theory replace Set Theory as the Foundation of Mathematics: Conclusions

 Set Theory enables us to ask stupid questions, like \emph{Are the integers a subset of the rationals? }or \emph{Is 2 a subset of 3}?
 Mathematicians tell me that they just don't ask these questions so they don't really need a better language.
 This reminds me, who worked as a programmer in the 1980ies, of the attitude of some of my colleagues who didn't see the need for high-level languages because they knew how to do the right thing on the machine level.

 The basic tenants of Type Theory are this: mathematical concepts are represented as types, where every type comes with a static notion of elementhood and an equality type.
-The main property of the equality type is that objects are equal if they represent the same mathematical object, in particular we view objects as equal if they satisfy the same properties -- this is just paraphrasing Leibniz.
+Objects are equal if they represent the same mathematical object, in particular we view objects as equal if they satisfy the same properties -- this is just paraphrasing Leibniz \footnote{Here I disagree with the analysis in \cite{ladyman-2} who look for an internal representation of Leibniz's principle which naturally fails.
+We need to look atthe philosophical idea of identifying an object with its properties which leads to the notion of extensionality which is realized in HoTT.}.
 A consequence of this is that equalities aren't always propositions because they may be me more than one way that two objects can be equal.
-Logic emerges in Type Theory, via the propositions as types explanation, which replaces the philosophically difficult concept of truth with the notion of evidence which can be expressed as a type.
+Logic emerges in Type Theory, as the propositions as types explanation, which replaces the philosophically difficult concepts of truth with the notion of evidence which can be expressed as a type.

 As far as constructivity is concerned, I would like to quote Frank Pfenning who recently said in a lecture \emph{I have lost the ability to understand classical logic}.
 I share the same problem, specifically with the boolean explanation of logic: it seems to me that we cannot \emph{assign} a boolean to every formula in arithmetic.
 Now I understand that \emph{assign} here seems to refer to a \emph{classical function}.
 However, and this may be because I am computer scientist, it seems to me a strange abuse of the word assignment if you have one but cannot tell me what is the output for a given input.